-

 Thank You

-If you’ve made it this far — thank you.
+If you’ve made it this far, thank you.
 If anything I create makes you feel something, helps you through a rough day, or adds a spark to a good one, that’s already more than I ever expected.

-It’s yours too.
 I hope you enjoy it.

 - Cheers, Matt